ridjkytgr/os212/README.md

 # os212
-This repository is dedicated to be my archive for all of Operating System subject assignments.
+This repository is dedicated to be my archive for all of Operating System subject's assignments.